elusivecodes/FyreArray/README.md

 **Is Array**

-Determine if the value is an array.
+Determine whether the value is an array.

 - `$value` is the value to test.